ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

    singularity exec -B /<local_base_dir>:/<container_dir> ./ubuntu20.04-intel22-ufs-srwapp.img cp /opt/ufs-srweather-app/container-scripts/stage-srw.sh .

 If the command worked properly, ``stage-srw.sh`` should appear in the local directory.
 The command above also binds the local directory to the container so that data can be shared between them.
 On `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems, ``<local_base_dir>`` is usually the topmost directory (e.g., ``/lustre``, ``/contrib``, ``/work``, or ``/home``).
 In general, it is preferable for the local base directory and container directory to have the same name, but this is not required.
-Also, only one directory can be bound at this phase, but others may be added later.
+Only one directory can be bound at this phase, but others may be added later.

 .. attention::
    Be sure to bind the directory that contains the experiment data!